ArtBlocks/legacy-alertbot/README.md

 1. Clone repository
 2. Build web service docker image
+    > Note: If you experience permissions errors, ensure you docker is properly logged in by filling out and running the template script in `/scripts/docker_login_to_ecs.template.sh`.
     ```shell
     cd app
     # ensure docker context is set to a non-ecs context (such as default)